Concept¶

 Tiered strategy¶

-Driftcut will solve this with progressive judge levels:
+Driftcut addresses this with progressive judge levels:

 -